• Skip to primary navigation

 Features

 A library of 235 musical styles and style controls, including auto fill and other options, allows you to explore any music style you choose.
 Built-in arpeggio and a number of arpeggio styles and options adds even more capabilities for musical styles and sounds.
+The Melody Suppressor feature can suppress the vocals on tracks when they are played through the keyboard, allowing you to play or sing along without competition.

 Who the Yamaha PSR-EW410 most suitable for?